ExtremeNetworksSA/XIQ_SSID_to_CCG/readme.md

 ```
 This script will prompt for the VIQ username and password.
 The password will be hidden as you type.
     - optionally you can add an API token to the script and bypass the login function.
+If the VIQ user has access to external accounts, the script will ask if you would like to use an externally managed account.
+If you choose yes, you can then list out the VIQs you have access to and then enter the VIQ ID of the account you would like to use.
 After the CSV file is created, the script will ask if you would like to continue with creating/updating CCGs.
 You will need to enter y or yes to continue.